argoflow/argoflow-azure/secrets/README.md

 ## Debugging

+### Issues with appications not in sync or unhealthy

+This happens quite often, especiallya after the `make deploy`.
+Some applications need to be finished before others mnmay start.
+Some also need a little boost.
+It might be done by clicking on the application, Then the little triangkle -> `Hard Refresh` and finally `Sync`.

+- check istio -> hard refresh -> synchrone
+- check istio-resources
+- central-dashboard
+-> if no mimages `make custom-images`
+- jupyter-web-app
+- check all the controllers - notebook - prob etc
+- profile contoller
+- profiles
+- pipelines
+- certificates : especially if you cannot access the `kubeflow.aaw.cloud.statcan.ca`

 ### Error: Connection Refused

 This happens if the services aren't ready yet.
 Make sure that the services in ArgoCD are green.
 (Especially Istio, Central Dashboard, and the Profile controller)